-A third major goal of all economies is maintaining price stability occurs when the average of the prices for goods and services either doesn't change or changes very little.
+A third major goal of all economies is maintaining price stability36.
+Price stability occurs when the average of the prices for goods and services either doesn't change or changes very little.
 Rising prices are troublesome for both individuals and businesses.
 For individuals, rising prices mean you have to pay more for the things you need.
 For businesses, rising prices mean higher costs, and, at least in the short run, businesses might have trouble passing on higher costs to consumers.
-When the overall price level goes up, we have inflation on higher costs to consumers.
-When the overall price level goes up, we have inflation.
-Figure 1.12 "The U.S. Inflation Rate, 1960-2008" shows inflationary trends in the U. S. economy since 1960.
-When the price level goes down (which rarely happens), we have deflation 38.
+When the overall price level goes up, we have inflation37.
+Figure 1.11 "The U.S. Inflation Rate, 1960-2010" shows inflationary trends in the U.S. economy since 1960.
+When the price level goes down (which rarely happens), we have deflation38.